mokeWe/openmeters/README.md

    cargo run
    ```

-5. If you encounter any issues or want to contribute in any way, please feel free to open an issue or a pull request on the GitHub repository.
+5. If you encounter any issues or want to contribute in any way, please feel free to open an issue or a pull request.

 ## usage